NeuroTechX/ntx_slack_archive/_montreal.md

  >For the records, this will be done with my own hardware - built around the ADS1299 - and running my python API on Raspberry Pi.

+5/12/2017 3:08 AM

+ **fred-simard** :

+ >Nothing fancy, just a matter of getting it all to work together